Migrate Private Metafields

 as the namespace when creating the metafield through the [metafieldsSet](https://shopify.dev/docs/api/admin-graphql/2023-01/mutations/metafieldsSet)

 mutation.
-As a result, when reading this metafield back the namespace will look like:
+As a result, when reading this metafield back, the namespace looks like the following example:

 app-12345–client_name